libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   in gossipsub v1.0 the router always responds to `IWANT` messages when the message in the cache.
   In gossipsub v1.1 the router responds a limited number of times to each peer so that `IWANT` spam does not cause a signficant drain of resources.
+- `IHAVE` messages are capped to a certain number of `IHAVE` messages and aggregate number of message IDs advertised per heartbeat, in order to reduce the exposure to floods.
+If more `IHAVE` advertisements are received than the limit (or more messages are advertised than the limit), then additional `IHAVE` messages are ignored.
+- In flight `IWANT` requests, sent as a response to an `IHAVE` advertisement, are probabilistically tracked.
+  For each `IHAVE` advertisement which elicits an `IWANT` request, the router tracks a random message ID within the advertised set.
+If the message is not received (from any peer) within a period of time, then a behavioural penalty is applied to the advertising peer through `P₇`.
+  This measure helps protect against spam `IHAVE` floods by quickly flagging and graylisting peers who advertise bogus message IDs and/or do not follow up to the `IWANT` requests.
 - Invalid message spam, either directly transmitted or as a response to an `IHAVE` message is penalized by the score function.
 A peer transmitting lots of spam will quickly get graylisted, reducing the surface of spam-induced computation (eg validation).
 The application can take